 Good question.
 For many people the answer is "within weeks".
 Many of our couples have become pregnant within 3 months!
 In general the longer the vasectomy has been done the longer it may take to return to fertility.

 Yes, but fortunately only the same sort of complications that can arise during the vasectomy itself, ie swelling.
 Swelling can be either early (day 1-3) or later day (5-10.
 Early swelling is due to haematoma, ie internal bruising or bleeding ( chance2-3%), late swelling is due to infection (much less than 1%).
-Fortunately elective surgery centres such as ours do not attract patients prone to hospital acquired infections and we have never had such a case.
+Fortunately elective surgery centres such as ours do not attract patients prone to hospital acquired infections.

 No!
 We send you home with the only pain killers you will could possibly need, Paracetamol and Ibuprofen.